Missing Data in Signal Processing and Machine Learning: Models, Methods and Modern Approaches: Estimation with Missing Data under a Parametric Model Framework

-where $\xv_t \in \mathbb{R}^p$ is the true signal that lies in a low dimensional subspace $\Ub \in \mathbb{R}^{p\times r}$ ($r\ll p$), $\bm{n}_t \in \mathbb{R}^p$ stands for the noise, $\sv_t \in \mathbb{R}^p$ is the (sparse) outlier vector and $\mv_t\in \{0,1\}^p$ is the sampling mask vector at time $t$.
-It is common to represent the true signal by $\xv_t = \Ub \wv_t$, where $\wv_t$ is an unknown weight vector.
-Many of the subspace tracking algorithms are geometric approaches in the sense that they seek to minimize certain loss functions with no assumptions on the probabilistic model on the data.
-In this framework, the goal is to optimize a recursively updated loss function, such as the squared projection loss onto the subspace:
+where ${\yv}_{t}$ is the observed vector, $\mv_t$ the associated mask, $\alpha_t$ and $\beta_t$ control the trade-off between convergence rate and tracking adaptability to subspace changes, and $\Ub$ is typically updated using the previous estimate.
+The minimization framework associated to this problem for the estimation of $\Ub$ is based on the following general objective, which is a specific case of (\ref{prior_information}):

-where $\alpha_t$ and $\beta_t$ control the trade-off between convergence rate and tracking adaptability to subspace changes, and $\Ub$ is typically updated using the previous estimate.
-Note that the right-hand side function of expression~\eqref{eq:FU} can be regularized to promote sparsity or norm constraints on $\wv$ (or $\Ub$) using $L_1$-norm and $L_2$-norm, respectively.
-The minimization framework associated to this problem for the estimation of $\Ub$ is based on the following general objective
+{ where $g(\Ub)$ is an optional regularization function on $\Ub$ (e.g., a sparsity promoting function in the presence of outliers \cite{thanh2021a}) and $\rho$ controls the regularization level}.

-Many of the subspace tracking algorithms handling missing data inherit from the projection approximation subspace tracking (PAST) algorithm \cite{yang1995}, which was originally designed for full data.
-Among these approaches, the parallel estimation and tracking by recursive least squares (PETRELS) is a second-order recursive least-squares (RLS) algorithm \cite{chi2013} that employs second-order stochastic gradient descent on the cost function.
-At each time $t$, PETRELS alternatively estimates the weight vector $\wv_t$ and subspace $\Ub_t$.
-In particular, $\wv_t$ is estimated by minimizing the projection residual on the previous subspace estimate $\Ub_{t-1}$:
+One way to solve (\ref{eq:FU})-(\ref{eq:ST_cost}), is parallel estimation and tracking by recursive least squares (PETRELS).
+This approach is a second-order recursive least-squares (RLS) algorithm \cite{chi2013} that employs second-order stochastic gradient descent on the cost function.
+At each time $t$, the weight vector $\wv_t$ and subspace $\Ub_t$ { are alternatively estimated by minimizing the projection residual on the previous subspace estimate $\Ub_{t-1}$, where $\Ub_0$ is a random subspace initialization.
+Note that \cite{Balzano2024} have proposed a probabilistic formulation of problem~\eqref{eq:ST_cost}, which requires some assumptions on the data distribution.
+In this setting, $\Ub_t$ and $\wv_t$ are estimated at time $t$ by maximizing the observed log-likelihood using a stochastic alternating EM approach.